isabellekcobb/latlongtozipcode/README.md

 4. How to save artifacts from a simulation so they can be downloaded later.

-## Running GridLAB-D using GitHub Actions
+## Running GridLAB-D using GitHub Action

 You will learn how to use a GridLAB-D subcommand to download a reference model, use the GridLAB-D powerflow solver to compute the voltage solution for the IEEE-123 model, and use the GridLAB-D output converters to generate a voltage profile PNG image that can be downloaded later for viewing.